Key Themes

 Psalm 34:14(KJV)

 Today's verse is Psalm 34:14: Depart from evil, and do good; seek peace, and pursue it.
-In a world where headlines can seem increasingly chaotic and troubling, we are reminded of the importance of our choices.
-Recently, news of violence and tension at a public event has surfaced, challenging us to reflect on the impact of our actions.
-In moments like these, it’s easy to feel overwhelmed or even apathetic.
-But this verse encourages us to take a different approach.
-Instead of contributing to the noise, we can actively choose to depart from negativity and do good in our daily lives.
-This could mean reaching out to a friend in need, volunteering in our community, or simply spreading kindness wherever we go.
-By seeking peace and pursuing it, we counteract the darkness around us with light.
+In a world that can feel uncertain and heavy, we are reminded of the importance of our choices.
+It’s easy to feel overwhelmed or apathetic when faced with challenges.
+However, we can choose to respond differently.
+Instead of adding to the noise, we have the opportunity to embrace positivity and do good in our daily lives.
+This might look like reaching out to a friend in need, volunteering in our community, or simply spreading kindness wherever we go.
+By seeking peace and pursuing it, we can illuminate the world around us with hope.
 Remember, every small act of goodness can create ripples of change.
-Let’s be intentional in our choices today and shine brightly amidst the chaos.
+Let’s be intentional in our choices today and shine brightly, bringing light and warmth into the lives of others.

 Monday, April 27, 2026